LEAN-96/RAG-Demystified/README.md

 1. Instruction Following:

-Explanation: LLMs can follow given instructions well during inference (when they are generating outputs).
+LLMs can follow given instructions well during inference (when they are generating outputs).
 Example: If you ask an LLM to write a story in the style of a famous author, it can produce a surprisingly accurate piece even if it wasn't specifically trained for that task.

 2. In-Context Learning:

-Explanation: LLMs can refine their responses based on the context provided within the prompt itself.
+LLMs can refine their responses based on the context provided within the prompt itself.
 This helps them produce more relevant and coherent outputs.
 Example: When given a few examples of a specific task within the prompt, like translating sentences, the model can learn and apply the pattern immediately.

-3.Step-by-Step Reasoning:
+3. Step-by-Step Reasoning:

-Explanation: LLMs can perform complex tasks involving multiple reasoning steps, such as solving mathematical word problems.
+LLMs can perform complex tasks involving multiple reasoning steps, such as solving mathematical word problems.
 Example: Through techniques like chain-of-thought prompting, LLMs can break down and solve problems that require several logical steps.

 [A Survey of Large Language Models](https://arxiv.org/abs/2303.18223)